-Harry Lawrence is the primary Application Administrator for the Learning Management System (LMS), Blackboard Learn, and the lecture capture solution, Echo360.
-His background working with the LMS and lecture capture spans many years, having served as a Client Support Specialist in the IT Help Center and also in Information Technology and Academic Technology at Simmons College.
+Harry is the Manager of the Educational Platform Administration group for Educational Technology.
+His background working with the LMS and lecture capture spans many years, having previously served as Senior Platform Administrator within Educational Technology, as a Client Support Specialist in the IT Help Center and also in Information Technology and Academic Technology at Simmons College.
 Harry is knowledgeable in many other educational technologies and supports faculty and the front-line Client Support Specialists in the IT Help Center when deep expertise is required.
 He holds a Bachelor of Arts degree in History from Siena College and a Master of Science degree in Library and Information Science from Simmons College.

 Wendell Seale serves in the role of Platform Administrator for the streaming video platform for instructional video.
 Wendell has more than a decade of a track record of proven leadership in Video and Audio Production in higher education.
 Besides his expertise in the AV area Wendell has many years of experience with a plethora of instructional technologies, which he gained during his career at Cambridge College, in Cambridge, Massachusetts.
 While his primary job designation is on the technical side Wendell is also an experienced and well-rounded educational technologist.
 Wendell’s academic credentials include a Bachelor of Science in New Media from Emerson College and a Master of Education in Instructional Technology from Cambridge College.

-Monty Kaplan joined EdTech in October 2016.
-Originally from Watertown, MA, Monty spent six years as an Instructional Technologist at Emerson College.
-During his time in Higher Education he has supported technologies such as Learning Management Systems, ePortfolio, WordPress, and audio visual media related systems.
+Prior to coming to Boston University, Monty worked as an Instructional Technologist at Emerson College.
+During his time in Higher Education he has supported technologies such as Blackboard, ePortfolio, and WordPress.